angulardart/angular/doc/cheatsheet/component-configuration.md

 `styles: ['.primary {color: red}']
 styleUrls: ['my-component.css']`|`styles:`|`styleUrls:`
 description:
-List of inline CSS styles / external stylesheet URLs for styling component’s view.
+List of inline CSS styles or external stylesheet URLs for styling the component’s view.

 @cheatsheetItem
 syntax:
 `directives: [MyDirective, MyComponent]`|`directives:`
 description:
-List of directives used in the the component’s template.
+List of directives used in the component's template.

 @cheatsheetItem